clover612/DICOMpose/README.md

 ## SELECT VERSION OF DICOMPOSE TO USE WITH YOUR OPERATING SYSTEM (MAC OR LINUX)

-For example, if you own a Mac, please download the DICOMpose_mac.zip folder.
+For example, if you're machine's operating system is Linux, please download the DICOMpose_linux.tar.gz file.

 READMEs contained within each DICOMpose folder give specific instructions